30 MINUTE READ

 In a longer consultation there will be opportunity for more general preliminary questions such as “How are things at home?” and whether things get “out of hand”.11

-HOW TO RESPOND if a patient discloses domestic violence
+if a patient discloses domestic violence

 1. Validate the person who has disclosed the domestic violence to you.

 It may have required considerable courage.
 Show you heard what they said and believe them: